smarteditors/slate/source/includes/tasks/_show.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the task to retrieve
+ID | The uuid of the task to retrieve